Supply Chains: Japan

 On June 15, 2020, Japan External Trade Organization (JETRO) established the COVID-19 Helpline, a 24/7 consultative service for foreign companies and foreign-affiliated companies operating in Japan to provide support for their domestic operations.
 The service is available in three languages - Japanese, English, and Chinese.

 SPECIAL ECONOMIC ZONES

 - On May 27, 2020, the Japanese Diet enacted Act No. 34 of 2020, or the Bill for the Amendment of the National Strategic Special Zones Law.
 Also known as the Super City Bill, it amends a 2013 bill on strategic special zones by making significant changes to regulatory measures.
 The bill aims to develop smart cities that utilize artificial intelligence, big data and other cutting-edge technologies to address social policy challenges including a rapidly aging population.

-- On April 27, 2021, the Trade Ministers of Australia, India, and Japan launched the Supply Chain Resilience Initiative (SCRI) to share best practices on supply chain resilience and hold “investment promotion events and buyer-seller matching events to provide opportunities for stakeholders to explore the possibility of diversification of their supply chains.”
-The Ministers agreed to “convene at least once a year to provide guidance to the implementation of the SCRI as well as to consult on how to develop the Initiative.”
+- On March 15, 2022, the Trade Ministers of Australia, India, and Japan held the second meeting of the Supply Chain Resilience Initiative (SCRI).
+The ministers resolved to identify key sectors for future trilateral cooperation and to develop supply chain principles for the region.
+The SCRI was launched on April 27, 2021, to share best practices on supply chain resilience and hold “investment promotion events and buyer-seller matching events to provide opportunities for stakeholders to explore the possibility of diversification of their supply chains.”
+The Ministers agreed to hold SCRI meetings once per year, with one country acting as chair each year in the order of Japan, Australia, and India.

 Information and Communication Technology